 Remember, at the end of the day, don't let $1,000 sway you.
 Shop around to find the best lender that meets your needs.
 A lower interest rate will probably outweigh any bonus offer over the course of the loan.

-Special Note During Covid-19: You may not want to refinance Federal student loans until December, due to the pause in interest and student loan payments.
-Learn more about special programs for your student loans during Covid-19 here.
+Special Note During COVID-19: You may not want to refinance federal student loans immediately, due to the pause in interest and student loan payments being extended to August 31, 2022.
+Learn more about special programs for your student loans during COVID-19 here.

 Note: The student loan offers that appear on this site are from companies from which The College Investor receives compensation.
 In fact, these bonus offers are tied to advertising agreements with these companies.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear, however, this list is ranked by bonus dollar amount).
 The College Investor does not include all student loan companies or all student loan offers available in the marketplace.